-- a. embedded and consistent formative assessment practices for mathematical content, mathematical literacy, and language learning; - varied ways and multiple means of using formative data (including opportunities, beyond calculation alone, to explain, write, represent, self-reflect, and connect ideas) to demonstrate students' mathematical thinking and to make instructional decisions based on students' mathematical thinking; and - c. regular monitoring of grade-level mathematics development. - Meaningful Feedback: Instructional materials and teacher guidance provide frequent opportunities and facilitation notes on how to provide meaningful feedback to advance mathematical understanding and language.
-This includes (all of the following): - a. peer and teacher cycles of feedback, including communicating progress with affirming evidence of mathematical progress; - b. normalizing mistake making and affirming effort and growth; - c. providing guidance for explicit, timely, informative, and accessible formative feedback to address partial solutions and alternative thinking in ways that allow learners to monitor their own progress effectively and to use that information to guide their own effort and practice without sacrificing their math confidence; - d. focusing students' attention on sense-making and/or metacognitive processes; and - e. guidance on how and when to collect data, as well as how to respond to specific student strengths and needs.
+- c. purpose over quantity intentional and clear connections to the current learning progression and involvement of students in reflection and self-assessment through the provision of solutions (calculations, representations, and/or writing) with reflection prompts to mark progress toward goals; and - d. fluency design that supports the deep connections between conceptual understanding and fluency. - Progress Monitoring: Instructional materials embed frequent opportunities for students to demonstrate understanding of grade-level mathematical concepts using their existing language resources.14 They also embed resources and frequent opportunities to monitor and respond to students' understanding of grade-level mathematics.
+Materials demonstrate how to diagnose critical student needs and draw clear connections to integrating supports and prioritizing instruction.
+These materials include all of the following elements: - a. embedded and consistent formative assessment practices for mathematical content, mathematical literacy, and language learning; - b. varied ways and multiple means of using formative data (including opportunities, beyond calculation alone, to explain, write, represent, self-reflect, and connect ideas) to demonstrate students' mathematical thinking and to make instructional decisions based on students' mathematical thinking; and - c. regular monitoring of grade-level mathematics development. - Meaningful Feedback: Instructional materials provide frequent opportunities and facilitation notes on how to provide meaningful feedback to advance mathematical understanding and language.
+These materials include all of the following elements: - a. peer and teacher cycles of feedback, including communicating progress with affirming evidence of mathematical progress; - b. normalization of mistake-making and affirmation of effort and growth; - c. guidance for explicit, timely, informative, and accessible formative feedback to address partial solutions and alternative thinking in ways that allow learners to monitor their own progress effectively and to use that information to guide their own effort and practice without sacrificing their math confidence; - d. focus among students on sense-making and/or metacognitive processes; and - e. guidance on how and when to collect data, as well as how to respond to specific student strengths and needs.